This Day In Music: February 5

 February 5, 2016 ~ Composer, keyboardist Ray Colcord passed away in Los Angeles, California, USA ~ Film and TV composer.
 Known for series such as The Facts Of Life, My Two Dads, Dinosaurs, Boy Meets World, and for films such as Killer By Nature and Heartwood.
 Before turning to composing Colcord worked as a session musician and appears on Lou Reed 1974 live album Rock 'n Roll Animal as well as on Don McLean's 1971 acclaimed American Pie album ~ Colcord was born in 1949

-February 5, 2014 ~ Arranger, conductor Richard Hayman passed away ~ Best known for his long-time association with the Boston Pops Orchestra.
-Also worked with the Detroit Symphony Orchestra, the St Louis Symphony, the Grand Rapids Symphony, and others.
-Also arranged music for a number of pop artists including Barbra Streisand, Bob Hope, Liza Minnelli, and Olivia Newton-John ~ Hayman was born in 1920
+February 5, 2014 ~ Conductor Richard Hayman, full name Richard Warren Joseph Hayman, passed away in New York, New York, USA ~ Best known for his longtime association with the Boston Pops Orchestra.
+In the classical world, Hayman has also worked with the Detroit Symphony Orchestra, the St Louis Symphony, and the Grand Rapids Symphony.
+In pop music, Hayman has arranged for the likes of Barbra Streisand, Bob Hope, Liza Minnelli, and Olivia Newton-John ~ Hayman was born in 1920

 February 5, 2013 ~ Trombonist Paul Tanner passed away in Carlsbad, California, USA ~ Best known for his association with Glenn Miller, playing with the the Glenn Miller Orchestra from 1938 to 1942.
 Also known for developing the Electro-theremin, which he played on the opening theme of the TV show My Favorite Martian and on several recordings by the Beach Boys including Good Vibrations, Wild Honey and I Just Wasn't Made For These Times ~ Tanner was born in 1917